shahriar-kasem/manufacturer-website-server-side/README.md

 Click here: https://github.com/programming-hero-web-course1/manufacturer-website-server-side-shahriarkasem

 ### Notes:
-`This website is based on 'Manufacturer-website'. `
+`This website is based on 'Manufacturer-website'.
+In this website people can purchase goods with minimum price and minimum quantity.
+They can give review.
+Admin can add blogs and manage full website from Dashboard(different control options available).
+People can see their order list from Dashboard and they can cancel any order if it's not paid yet.
+I'm continuously improving website functionality.
+You can subscribe for regular updates.`

 ### Framework/library used in this website:
 * React